 Disclosure: The products featured in this post were provided to me by the manufacturer or their PR firm.
 For more information, please see my disclosure policy tab here.

 Nicole recently posted..Stars Made Of Stars?
-Mind= blown. 🙂My Profile
+Mind= blown. 🙂

 I am so with you on the pedicures.
 I feel kind of stupid spending $ on them, but then if I do it myself, it takes like two hours and I’m like, “Why am I spending all this time and going through this weird positioning when I could just spend $20 and be done in like 45 minutes?”
 Time vs. money on that particular day, I guess.